NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

-276 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 277 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 278 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 279 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 280 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
+276 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 277 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 278 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 279 CoopVector_ScalarClamp                                Perform scalar clamp operation on each element of Cooperative Vector
+280 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 281 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
-281 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 282 CoopVector_Negate                                     Unary Complement
+282 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 283 CoopVector_Negate                                     Unary Complement
 === ===================================================== =======================================================================================================================================================================================================================